cmconlan/TfWM-Accessibility-Tool/doc/Modelling.md

  - `transit_dist`,
  - `total_dist`,
  - `num_transfers`,
- - `fare` *Note: OTP does not inherently contain fare information, so this output is 0 and is calculated during the results aggregation*
+ - `fare` *Note: OTP does not inherently contain fare information, so this output is 0 and is calculated during the results aggregation.*

 OTP may not produce valid outputs for some trips - when the source and destination are too close, for example.

-The full ETL to Modelling pipeline was not possible on University Systems due to lack of support for Postgres, so the `sql/create_model_otp_trips.csv` was used on a VM with Postgres isntalled to create and export all possible trips.
+The full ETL to Modelling pipeline was not possible on University Systems due to lack of support for Postgres, so the `sql/create_model_otp_trips.csv` was used on a VM with Postgres installed to create and export all possible trips.

 ## Running OTP processing locally with CSV data